randarp/typed-contract/README.md

   <li>Describe to other developers what the code expects in and what will be returned</li>
 </ul>

-The size and complexity of JavaScript and TypeScript projects continues to grow.
-Edge cases and regressions happen.
-Help find them quickly before your customers do!
+As the size and complexity of your JavaScript and TypeScript projects continues to grow, edge cases and regressions will occur.
+Help find them quickly before your users do!

 <h3>TypeScript, what is it and why would I ever want to use it ?</h3>
  (Clears *throat*)

  <em>The simple definition of what TypeScript is, is this.... </em><br/>
  "TypeScript is a superset of JavaScript which primarily provides optional static typing, classes and interfaces.
 This allows much more insightful and transparent JavaScript and TypeScript application development.
 Allowing Integrated Development Environments to provide a richer environment for spotting common errors as you type and build your application." - <em> Andre Fischbacher</em>

 <h3> What is a Code Contract anyways, and why would I want to use one ? </h3>

 Code contracts allow you to ensure that your intentions for any property or method are ensured using a code contract.
 When you are developing an application you can list and specify as many preconditions and postconditions in your code as needed.
 In TypedContract preconditions are strict requirements that must be met when entering executing an application at runtime.
 Postconditions describe expectations at the time the method or property code exits at runtime.

 TypedContract allows you to set pre and postconditions in your code to check for certain invariants that you set while writing out a TypedContract.
 Once you execute a project, a set of classes or functions, the TypedContract can then check that every condition successfully passes, which allows your intentions when building your app to run as smooth as butter.

 TypedContract will allow you and your projects to have more descriptive syntax for your variables, functions, interfaces and classes
 <h3> How to implement into your project </h3>
 TypedContract can be used in either JavaScript or TypeScript environments so the freedom of choice is always yours.
 Just open your BASH, Command Line or Terminal and type in
-<code> npm i typed-contract -save</code> to get it into your current project or....
+<code> npm install -g typed-contract --save-dev</code> to get it into your current project or....
- you can use any variation of commands to get it into your project as long as you include <code>npm install typed-contract</code>
+ you can use any variation of commands to get it into your project as long as you include <code>npm install -g typed-contract</code>

 <h3> How do I use a code contract in TypeScript ?</h3>
-It's pretty simple really, once it is in your project using the "require()" function and it's included in you node modules folder.
+It's pretty simple really, once it is in your project and it's included in you node modules folder.
 You then should be able to use it in almost any function or class as you code your way through your project.

 Here is an example of what a TypedContract looks like...
 <code>